Anon-Planet/thgtoa/guide.md

     -   This method is the easiest to manage.

 I made extensive testing using live backups utilities (Macrium Reflect, EaseUS Todo Reflect, Déjà Dup...) and personally I do not think it is worth it.
-Instead, I would recommend that you periodically back up your system with a simple Clonezilla image.
+Instead, we would recommend that you periodically back up your system with a simple Clonezilla image.
 It is much easier to perform, much easier to restore, and usually works reliably without issues in all cases.
 And contrary to many beliefs, it is not that slow with most backups taking about an hour depending on the speed of your destination media.

 For backing up single files while you work, I recommend using file containers or encrypted media directly and manually as explained in the earlier section.